F. Percy Smith

-Frank Percy Smith (12 January 1880–24 March 1945) was a British naturalist and early nature documentary pioneer, who explored time-lapse photography, microphotography, microcinematography, and animation.
+Frank Percy Smith (12 January 1880–24 March 1945) was a British naturalist and early nature documentary pioneer, who explored time-lapse photography, microphotography, microcinematography, underwater cinematography and animation.

 Biography

 Percy Smith was the son of Francis David Smith (1854-1918) and Ada Blaker (born 1856).
 An only child, Smith was working as a clerk for the British Board of Education by age 14.
 The job was uninteresting but sustained his interests in photography and microscopy.
 In 1899, at age 19, he joined the Quekett Microscopical Club, within five years becoming editor of their journal (1904 to 1910).
 He made many research contributions of his own, primarily on spiders, his speciality.
 To supplement his income, Smith sold slides and gave natural history talks, accompanied by magic lantern displays of his own painted graphics.
 In 1907 he married Kate Louise Ustonson (1881-1959) who, along with Phyllis Bolté, would assist in his film-making.

 His close-up photography of a bluebottle caught the attention of film producer Charles Urban, who established the firm Kineto in 1907 to create scientific and non-fiction films.
 Urban provided Smith with his first film camera, the result being the short The Balancing Bluebottle (1908).
 Smith's first public screening was in September or October 1908, at Palace Theatre, London.
 Smith subsequently made To Demonstrate How Spiders Fly (1909) and The Acrobatic Fly (1910) before joining the Charles Urban Trading Company full-time in that same year.
-The couple converted the conservatory of their house (2 Kings Villas, Chase Road in Southgate, London) into a studio optimised for stop motion.
-By the First World War Smith had directed over fifty nature films for the Urban Sciences series, including the pioneering stop-motion film The Birth of a Flower (1910).
+The couple converted the conservatory of their house at 2 Kings Villas, Chase Road, Southgate, then in Middlesex, into a studio optimised for stop motion for time-lapse, which he called 'speed magnification'.
+By the arrival of the First World War, Smith had directed over fifty nature films for the Urban Sciences series, including the pioneering time-lapse film The Birth of a Flower (1910), filmed in the Kinemacolor process for Urban's Natural Color Kinematograph Company.

 With the outbreak of hostilities, Smith realised that he could use the same techniques to help viewers understand massed troop movements and engagements.
 He applied his stop-motion techniques to aerial depictions of battles, creating a series of fifteen Kineto War Maps.
 The first of these was released 22 October 1914.
 A typical example is Kineto War Map No. 5: Fight for the Dardanelles (15 April 1915).
 A contemporary reviewer wrote: